Zail Singh: Praja Mandal

 In 1936, Singh was imprisoned for a year for his participation in the Kisan Morcha.
-In 1938, Singh founded the Praja Mandal, a political organization allied to the All India States Peoples' Conference, in Faridkot.
+In 1938, he founded the Praja Mandal, a political organisation allied to the All India States Peoples' Conference, in Faridkot.
 The Mandal sought the establishment of an elected government in the princely state – a demand rejected by its ruler, Sir Harinder Singh Brar.
 Singh was jailed between 1938 and 1943, spending time in solitary confinement in a Faridkot prison.
 Upon his release in 1943, he was forced to leave Faridkot but took up the cause of the people's movement in Faridkot outside the state.
 It is during his time in prison that Singh changed his name from Jarnail Singh to Zail Singh.

 In 1946, he launched a satyagraha against the Faridkot government and was involved in the Flag agitation of that year for which he was imprisoned.
 The flag agitation ended with the Nehru-Harinder Pact by which the maharaja agreed to the formation of political associations in the state and revoked the ban on hoisting the Congress flag in Faridkot.
-The maharaja's failure to fully implement the pact led to a renewed agitation in the state in 1948 when Praja Mandal activists besieged the state's secretariat and Zail Singh declared the formation of a parallel government in Faridkot.
-The agitation ended only after the intervention of Sardar Patel with the maharaja agreeing to free Singh and three other ministers of the parallel government from prison besides Praja Mandal activists arrested for their participation in the agitation.
+The maharaja's failure to fully implement the pact led to a renewed agitation in the state in 1948 when Praja Mandal activists besieged the state's secretariat and Singh declared the formation of a parallel government in Faridkot.
+The agitation ended only after the intervention of Vallabhbhai Patel with the maharaja agreeing to free Singh and three other ministers of the parallel government from prison besides Praja Mandal activists arrested for their participation in the agitation.
 In 1948, the States Ministry of India merged Faridkot with the other Phulkian states of Punjab to form the Patiala and East Punjab States Union.